matteo-grimaldi/knative-intro-tutorial/README.md

   --sink ksvc:eventinghello
 ```

-ksvc stands for the reference to the knative event sink (basically a regular knative servicing service)
+please note that "ksvc" allows to specify the reference to the event sink to connect the source to it.

-### Creating and deploying an Event Source applying YAML
+or to use a YAML template
 ```yaml
 apiVersion: sources.knative.dev/v1
 kind: PingSource